Home

 She and her parents later moved to a large farm near Scio, Harrison County, OH.

-In September 1823, Elizabeth married Samuel Van Horn (1801-1886), a farmer.
-They are believed to have had a daughter, Rebeckah Ruth Van Horn (also spelled 'Vaughn' in some old records).
+The couple is believed to have produced an only daughter, Rebeckah Ruth Van Horn (also spelled "Vaughn" in some old records).

 There, the record falls silent for a time.